 [RELEVANT CONTENT SELECTION: The Solution to the Current H1B Visa Restrictions Is to Move from Outsourcing towards Nearshoring]

 And companies have been taking notice.
-In a report by Data Centre Journal, large organizations have increased the percentage of their budgets spent on outsourcing from 6.3% to 8.7%.
+In one report, large organizations have increased the percentage of their budgets spent on outsourcing from 6.3% to 8.7%.
 Small organizations are now spending 7.8% of their IT budget on outsourcing at the median this year, compared to 6.7% last year.
 And midsize companies have increased their spending at the median from 4.7% to 6.5%.

 Though many people see IT development firms as an emerging trend, a recent report by Clutch ranked the top IT outsourcing companies from around the world, and a few of the best-performing companies that made the list already have 20+ years experience.
 Those companies included ELEKS from Ukraine, PSL corp from Colombia, and Intetics from Belarus.
 PSL corp has been enjoying rapid growth as it has the added advantage of being close to the same time zone of the USA, ensuring timely workflow and feedback.